 Argument development within debates.
 Since speeches are twice as long, debaters in LD have an opportunity to develop (expand, improve) arguments over the course of the debate, whereas there is no time to do this in PF.
 In PF, there are the first two speeches, then the speeches immediately collapse down to two minutes.
 Argument development in PF is nearly impossible.

 Argument development across tournaments.
-Since the LD topics are two months long instead of for one month, debaters have greater opportunity for multiple tournaments on the same topic.
+Since all the LD topics are two months long instead of for one month (PF topics are two months in the fall and one month in the spring), LD debaters have greater opportunity for multiple tournaments on the same topic.
 This means that after a tournament they can go back home and work to not only improve their own arguments but also answer their opponents’ arguments.
-In PF, many debaters only get one tournament on a topic, and at most usually two.
+In PF, many debaters only get one tournament on a topic, and at most usually only get two tournaments on a topic.
+This substantially limits argument development over the course of time.

 Philosophical focus.
 One of the original distinction between LD and Policy was that LD topics were more philosophical.
 PF topics are almost always policy-orientated.
 Although some LD topics are also now policy resolutions, the history of LD means that philosophical argumentation is still a focus of many of the debates, and more traditional judges expect the focus to be philosophical.
 This is combined with the importation of kritiks (which are philosophical) from Policy debate, plus the emphasis on socially conscious debating.